etherforce/FeTSy/fetsy/scripts/controllers.coffee.md

             @closedFilter = (value, index) ->
                 not ticketFilterValues.closed or value.status isnt 'Closed'

-Setup the headers of the ticket listTtables.
+Setup the headers of the ticket list/table.
 Use some fix initial values.
 Setup the default sorting: first column with reversed sorting.
 TODO: Change hourglass icon to time in some circumstances.